vishalbelsare/py3langid/README.rst

 ``py3langid`` is a fork of the standalone language identification tool ``langid.py`` by Marco Lui.

+To use it as a drop-in replacement:

+1. ``pip3 install py3langid`` (or ``pip`` where applicable)
-Drop in replacement: ``import py3langid as langid``.
+2. ``import py3langid as langid``

 The classification functions have been modernized, thanks to implementation changes language detection with Python (``langid.classify``) is currently 2.5x faster.

-The readme below is provided for reference, for now only the classification functions are tested and maintained.
+The readme below is provided for reference, only the classification functions are tested and maintained for now.

 Original license: BSD-2-Clause.
 Fork license: BSD-3-Clause.

 Introduction